 Inside Verizon Innovative Learning

-It’s against this backdrop that Verizon Innovative Learning, an initiative of the Verizon Foundation, operates.
+It’s against this backdrop that Verizon Innovative Learning operates.
 Helping bridge the digital divide—the gap between kids with access to technology and those who lack it—has been central to the initiative’s mission since its launch in 2012.
 Verizon Innovative Learning provides free technology, free internet access and a next-gen, technology-infused curriculum that changes the way teachers teach and students learn.
-Since 2012, Verizon Innovative Learning has committed a total of $400 million in transforming schools and children’s lives.
-The program has helped over a million kids to date.

 But what does that work look like on the ground?
-What is Verizon’s unique lens into arguably the defining societal challenge of our time?
+How does Verizon Innovative Learning address arguably the defining societal challenge of our time?

 For starters, it is more than just providing technology.
-Verizon Innovative Learning is an ecosystem consisting of engineers, educators and curriculum designers.
+Verizon Innovative Learning is at the center of an ecosystem consisting of engineers, educators and curriculum designers.
 It’s also an investment in America’s future, and preparing under-resourced children today for tomorrow’s world is a full-time commitment.
-By 2021, three million students in 350 schools across America will have made their way through Verizon Learning Initiative curriculum.

-By making a commitment to the next generation with investments in network, hardware, curriculum and mentorship, Verizon is working to equip under-served kids to succeed.
+By making a commitment to the next generation with investments in network, hardware, curriculum and mentorship, Verizon Innovative Learning is working to equip under-resourced kids to succeed.
 Here’s how.

-Verizon Innovative Learning works with Verizon’s in-house Network Engineering teams to ensure that participating schools and students experience the highest standards of network quality and reliability—from campus seminars to finishing assignments at home.
-To date, Verizon Innovative Learning has committed $400 million to providing free tech, free access and learning that put schools at the cutting edge of STEM instruction.
+Verizon Innovative Learning works with engineering teams to ensure that participating schools and students experience the highest standards of network quality and reliability—from campus seminars to finishing assignments at home.

-And as network technology advances, so will learning in the classroom.
-As 5G availability expands, more students will experience more personalized learning.
-In early 2019, Verizon announced the winners of the 5G EdTech Challenge, an initiative undertaken to discover innovative education technologies with the potential to transform middle school education.
-In the not-too-distant future, 5G will be used to help unlock entirely new paths of instruction and classroom engagement, and as the EdTech Challenge has proven, the creative work is already well underway—and will make its way into Verizon Innovative Learning classrooms.
+And as network technology advances, so can learning in the classroom.
+As Verizon 5G Ultra Wideband availability expands, more students can experience more personalized learning.
+In early 2019, Verizon Innovative Learning announced the winners of the 5G EdTech Challenge, an initiative undertaken to discover innovative education technologies with the potential to transform middle school education.
+In the not-too-distant future, 5G can be used to help unlock entirely new paths of instruction and classroom engagement, and as the EdTech Challenge has proven, the creative work is already well underway—and should make its way into Verizon Innovative Learning classrooms.

 After Olmsted Academy North, a middle school in Louisville, Ky., received a Verizon Innovative Learning grant that supplied nearly 200 students with a tablet and a data plan, sixth-graders began learning how to code.
 But Verizon Innovative Learning didn’t just drop off the hardware and leave teachers high and dry.
-Teachers are consistently supported to ensure the equipment is used to its full potential.
-Verizon bundles a steadfast commitment to resources, and that starts with the physical hardware in the classroom.
+Teachers are consistently supported to help ensure the equipment is used to its full potential.
+Verizon Innovative Learning is committed to providing a cutting-edge STEM learning experience, and that starts with the physical hardware in the classroom.

-“Nearly two-thirds of middle-school kids who don’t have technology are revising their dreams and lowering their expectations for their futures,” says Rose Kirk, Verizon’s Chief Corporate Responsibility Officer.
+“Nearly two-thirds of middle-school kids who don’t have technology are revising their dreams and lowering their expectations for their futures,” says Rose Kirk, President, the Verizon Foundation.
 All of our students, no matter their ZIP codes, deserve the same technology tools and resources so they can excel academically, personally, professionally, and emotionally.”

 Verizon Innovative Learning’s impact doesn’t stop after the final bell of the academic year.
-In support of underrepresented populations in STEM fields, Verizon Innovation Learning works over the summer with middle school minority males at Historically Black Colleges and Universities (HBCU) and Hispanic Serving Institutions (HSI) across the country.
+In support of underrepresented populations in STEM fields, Verizon Innovation Learning works over the summer with middle school–aged young men of color at Historically Black Colleges and Universities (HBCU) and Hispanic Serving Institutions (HSI) across the country.
 This is a dynamic, three-week summer program where participating students learn design thinking, 3D printing, augmented reality and social entrepreneurship.

 Additionally, Verizon Innovative Learning conducts STEM-based coding camps for young women in rural areas.
 The skills acquired in these intensive, creativity-sparking settings transfer into the coming school year, and well beyond; participating students leave not just with new aptitudes, but new attitudes about pursuing STEM-based degrees and professions later in life.